psu13/mutable-hakyll/posts/aieeek.md

 will ["Do What I Mean"](https://en.wikipedia.org/wiki/DWIM) and the right thing will happen without you needing to know _anything_ about how it works.

-Over and over and over again in my programming life we have learned hard lessons about how this is simply not the case.
+Over and over and over again during my programming lifetime we have learned hard lessons about how this is simply not the case.
 And over and over and over again the industry tries yet again to make the untrue be true.
 40 years ago [Fred Brooks told you](https://worrydream.com/refs/Brooks_1986_-_No_Silver_Bullet.pdf)) it would never be
 true: